theofficialcopypaste/Multiboot-Tips/README.md

 If you work across time zones, it's important to understand UTC.
 UTC is the standard of time used all around the world to

-- regulate clocks and
+- regulate clocks and...
-- effectively the "center" of our timekeeping
+- effectively the "center" of our timekeeping.

 ##### Hackintool

-- Boot to macOS
+- Boot to macOS.
-- Open [Hackintool](https://github.com/headkaze/Hackintool) and go to Utilities
+- Open [Hackintool](https://github.com/headkaze/Hackintool) and go to Utilities.

 ![Utilities](https://user-images.githubusercontent.com/72515939/202380813-0753ac51-31ae-4ece-9b69-5830b13e3416.png)